XChenscottlogic/AI-Testing-Experiment/Testim/README.md

 ✅ **Recommended For:**
 - Manual QA engineers looking to learn web test automation using JavaScript.
-- Teams needing quick code generation and debugging support.
+- Teams who have already used Testim needing quick code generation and debugging support.

 ⚠️ **Use Caution If:**
 - Your would like to create end-to-end tests or an automation test framework.